Tinnitus Self-help

 What should you do when it whistles, rings, roars or drones in your ear?

-No tinnitus (also known as ringing in the ears) is the same as another.
-How do I find out what treatment and what aid is right for me?
+No tinnitus (also called tinnitus or ringing in the ears) is the same as another.
+How do I find out which treatment and which aid is right for me?

-Our goal is to give you the best possible overview of the treatment possibilities for tinnitus and for similar inner ear disorders, such as partial deafness due to tinnitus, ear pressure, dizziness (morbus Ménière, vertigo), acute hearing loss and hearing distortion.
-In collaboration with affected persons and with specialists we are researching and developing new forms of therapy and evaluating their chances of success.
+Those who suffer from tinnitus often lose their zest for life and hope for improvement.
+This does not have to be the case!
+Our goal is to give you the best possible overview of the treatment options for tinnitus and similar inner ear disorders such as tinnitus-related hearing loss, pressure in the ear, dizziness (Ménière’s disease, vertigo), sudden hearing loss and hearing distortion.
+In cooperation with affected persons and experts, we research and develop forms of therapy and evaluate their chances of success.

-Results from a new study show that almost a quarter of the population has already experienced a “ringing in the ears” at one time or other.
-Almost 10% hear these sounds in their ears uninterruptedly for five minutes or longer.
-With 3% one can speak of chronic tinnitus.
-The earlier treatment begins, the greater the chances of a successful cure.
+According to a new study, almost a quarter of the population has experienced “tinnitus” at some point.
+Almost 10% hear these ear noises continuously.
+In 3% of cases, it is already referred to as chronic tinnitus.
+The earlier treatment is started, the greater the chances of successful healing.

-The most important and encouraging information is the fact that tinnitus has a benign cause in 99% of all cases.
-It can be regarded as a natural risk of modern living and a part of the aging process.
-Do not lose hope.
-With our years of experience, we’ve been able to help with success over 50,000 affected people.
-We will try to advise you objectively and to inform you about the most promising of the treatment possibilities.
+The most important and encouraging information is the fact that in 99% of all cases, tinnitus has a benign cause.
+It can be regarded as a natural risk of modern life and part of the aging process.
+Don’t lose hope.